Ordering life event certificates

 You can’t order these certificates online.
 You must apply by post or in person.

-You’ll need to provide proof with your application that the certificate is required for a statutory purpose.
-These certificates can only be used for the purposes provided.
+You’ll need to give proof with your application that the certificate is needed for a statutory purpose.
+These certificates can only be used for the purposes given.

 |Type of certificate||fee (excluding postage)|